theinnbox/theinnbox.github.io/_posts/2018-08-19-hokkaido-road-trip-itinerary-and-guide.markdown

 </div>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">
-When we finally arrived at our onsen in Noboribetsu we emailed changed into our robes and headed down to the baths for a pre-dinner soak.
+When we finally arrived at our onsen in Noboribetsu we immediately changed into our robes and headed down to the baths for a pre-dinner soak.
 If you don’t want to stay in a hotel with an onsen, there are many bath houses you can simply drop into for a small fee.</p>

 <p class="f4 pt3 pb3 lh-title" style="font-family: 'Gilroy-ExtraBold'; max-width: 650px; margin: auto;">Day 8: Noboribetsu → Lake Tōya → Hakodate</p>